dinesh-thumma/Soil-Nutrition-Analysis-using-Hyperspectral-Images/README.md

-# Soil-nutrition-prediction-using-Hyperspectral-images
+# Soil-Nutrition-Analysis-using-Hyperspectral-Images
-Predicting the nutritional values of soil based on its hyperspectral satellite image
+Predicting the nutritional composition of soil based on its hyperspectral satellite images.